-Click Ok to finish configuring the connection properties.
+Click Ok to finish configuring the SSRS Embedded Data Source connection properties.

-- Use Windows Authentication: It will use the current user windows credentials to connect to the data source.
-For now, We are using this option
+- Use Windows Authentication: It will use the current user’s Windows credentials to connect to the data source.
+For now, We are using this option.

-- Use this User name and Password: Please specify the user name and password to log into data source.
-Report will use this user name and password to connect to the data source
+- Use this User name and Password: Please specify the username and password to log into the data source.
+The report will use this username and password to connect to the data source.

-- Prompt for credentials: When the report is connection to data source, it will prompt the given text (asking for credentials).
+- Prompt for credentials: When the report establishes a connection to a data source, it will prompt the given text (asking for credentials).

-- Do not use credentials: Report will not use any credentials to connect with data source.
+- Do not use credentials: The report will not use any credentials to connect with the data source.

-Click Ok to finish creating the Embedded Data Source in SSRS.
-Let us see in the Report Data tab
+Click Ok to finish creating the SSRS Embedded Data Source.
+Let us see in the Report Data tab.